vijaypatange21/MACHINE-LEARNING/README.md

 Each folder represents an individual project, complete with its own dataset and implementation:

 - **Credit-Card-Fraud-Detection** 💳 – Detecting fraudulent credit card transactions
+- **E-commerce Spending Analysis** - yearly amount spent by e-commerce customers using Linear Regression

 ---